ta-datapt-bcn/project-statistical-analysis/code/README.md

 <a name="results"></a>

 ## Results

+Brazilian E-Commerce dataset:

+Results from the Exploratory Data Analysis:
+ - Have 2 years of transactional data between 2016-10 and 2018-08
+ - In both cases, the usage and the total value, credit card payment type is the clear leader
+ - The majority of customers buy up to 2 products
+ - Revenue differ a lot depending on the state, SP generates most revenue
+ - We can see a big increase in sales in November 2017 (due to Black Friday), something that could be expected to repeat in 2018
+ - Identified top 3 selling categories that generate the biggest part of revenue
+ - Identified top voted categories

+Results from the Correlation analysis:
+ - Identified the most correlated variables with the payment value

+Results of the hypothesis testing:
+ - The average payment value in two selected groups (2 categories that have the highest average payment value) is significantly different
+ - We saw that the average ratings were similar, but thanks to the test we realized that there is actually a significant difference between the 3 top scored categories

+Results from the confidence intervals analysis:
+ - We are 95% sure that the population mean of payment value lies within the range of lower 4.596 and upper 4.798 limit.

+Results form the Linear Regression model:
+ - R-squared value of 0.356, meaning that this model explains 35,6% of the variance in our dependent variable.
+ - The pvalue is lower than 0.05, meaning we can reject the Null hypothesis and accept the alternate hypothesis.
+There is a statistically significant impact on the payment value from our selected independent variables.
+- The biggest impact on the payment value is coming from:
+  - payment_sequential(several payment methods), increasing by one it decreases the payment value by -0.3417
+  - order_item_id (number of items included in the same order), increasing by one it increases the payment value by 0.3049
+  - payment_installments, increasing by one it increases the payment value by 0.1054

+Amazon Dataset:

  - From the exploratory data analysis we already identified that
      - the number of sales and average price differ a lot depending on the category